Grass fire spreads near golf course at Osan Air Base

 The area near the base’s golf course was evacuated as helicopters dropped water on the flames and firefighters worked to extinguish them on the ground.

-The 51st Fighter Wing said the blaze was contained within three separate spot fires shortly before 5 p.m., when the evacuation notice was lifted.
+The 51st Fighter Wing said the blaze consisted of three separate spot fires contained shortly before 5 p.m., when the evacuation notice was lifted.

 Helicopters used the golf course’s water hazards, just a few hundred yards from the fire, as fill stations for their buckets.